tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_2.md

                     }
             }
 ```
-Recap: invariant conditions related to models that are part of the same aggregate can be preserved without the need of any explicit transaction, because at that level there is no awareness of the storage.
-Anyway, we can still preserve other invariant conditions that may involve models residing in different aggregates at the service application layer (see in next sections).
+Recap: we can protect invariant conditions related to models that are part of the same aggregate without the need of any explicit transaction, because at that level there is no awareness of the storage.
+Still, we can protect other invariant conditions that may involve models residing in different aggregates anyway in a different way:  at the service application layer (see in next sections).

 Source: [TodosAggregate.fs](https://github.com/tonyx/Sharpino/blob/main/Sharpino.Sample/aggregates/Todos/Aggregate.fs)